East Cornwall · PL13

 Planning Applications in Looe

 We prepare and submit planning applications to Cornwall Council and, where relevant, the Isles of Scilly authority — handling drawings, statements, validation queries and officer negotiation from start to determination.
-In Looe, that work is shaped by the place itself — Looe is a working fishing town and seaside resort split by the Looe River into East and West Looe, with one of Cornwall's largest fishing fleets and a substantial Conservation Area covering both halves, with a building stock that leans toward medieval and Georgian harbour cottages and Victorian guesthouses.
+A Looe brief starts on the street, not the screen — Looe is a working fishing town and seaside resort split by the Looe River into East and West Looe, with one of Cornwall's largest fishing fleets and a substantial Conservation Area covering both halves, with a building stock that leans toward Victorian guesthouses and modern coastal homes at Hannafore.

 - Conservation Area